Sauucey-CEO/Sauucey-CEO/README.md

 - 👋 Hi, I’m @Sauucey-CEO
 - 👀 I’m interested in creating games and websites.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on a game or a website.
 - 📫 How to reach me on my discord:Sauucey#3916